-The Fishhawk Lake Project Solutions Committee, undertook the role and responsibility of Program Management for delivering a Flood Management & Fish Ladder solution at Fishhawk Lake.
-It created a Project Plan that identifies and describes many of the major deliverables and tasks in order to fund, develop and subsequently construct new infrastructure.
+The Fishhawk Lake Project Solutions Committee, originally undertook the role and responsibility of Program Management for delivering a Flood Management & Fish Ladder solution for Fishhawk Lake.
+It created a Project Plan that identified and described many of the major deliverables and tasks in order to fund, develop and subsequently construct new infrastructure.
 Its primary goals were as follows:

 To design and construct a supplemental flood management spillway and bring up to current standards the fish passage infrastructure.